 David S. Barlow, has served as a director of the Company since June 1999.
-Mr. Barlow is currently President of Black Diamond Capital, a private investment company.
-From 1995 to September 1999, Mr. Barlow was President of Pharmaceuticals at Sepracor, Inc. From 1993 to 1995, Mr. Barlow served as the General Manager of Pharmaceuticals at Sepracor, Inc. Prior to 1993, Mr. Barlow held several senior level positions at Rhone-Poulenc Rorer, Inc., including Vice President, World Wide Marketing and Business Development at Armor Pharmaceutical Company, a subsidiary of Rhone-Poulenc Rorer, Inc. He also serves on the Board of Directors of Pan Pacific Pharmaceuticals, Inc., Biostream, Inc., Red Bird LLC and New River Pharmaceuticals.
-Mr. Barlow also serves on the Board of Trustees of Bates College and McLean Hospital.
+Since March 2000 Mr. Barlow has served as Chairman of Molecular Insight Pharmaceuticals, Inc. and as Chief Executive Officer since December 2002.
+Mr. Barlow has also served as President of Black Diamond Capital, a private investment company, since October 1999.
+From 1995 to September 1999, Mr. Barlow was President of Pharmaceuticals at Sepracor, Inc. From 1993 to 1995, Mr. Barlow served as the General Manager of Pharmaceuticals at Sepracor, Inc. Prior to 1993, Mr. Barlow held several senior level positions at Rhone-Poulenc Rorer, Inc., including Vice President, World Wide Marketing and Business Development at Armor Pharmaceutical Company, a subsidiary of Rhone-Poulenc Rorer, Inc. Mr. Barlow serves on the Board of Directors of Pan Pacific Pharmaceuticals, Inc., Biostream, Inc., Red Bird LLC and New River Pharmaceuticals.
+He also serves on the Board of Trustees of Bates College, McLean Hospital and Newton Country Day School.

 Rolf A. Classon, has served as a director of the Company since January 1997.
-Since 1995 Mr. Classon has served as an Executive Vice President of Bayer Corporation and President of Bayer Diagnostics.
-From 1991 to 1995, Mr. Classon was an Executive Vice President in charge of Bayer Diagnostics' Worldwide

-Marketing, Sales and Service operations.
+Since October 2002 Mr. Classon has served as Chief Executive Officer of Bayer Healthcare.
+From 1995 to 2002 Mr. Classon served as President of Bayer Diagnostics.
+From 1991 to 1995, Mr. Classon was an Executive Vice President in charge of Bayer Diagnostics' Worldwide Marketing, Sales and Service operations.
 From 1990 to 1991, Mr. Classon was President and Chief Operating Officer of Pharmacia Biosystems A.B.
 Prior to 1991, Mr. Classon served as President of Pharmacia Development Company Inc. and Pharmacia A.B.'s Hospital Products Division.

 Robert LeBuhn, has served as a director of the Company since August 1994.
-Mr. LeBuhn is a private investor and is a director of Cambrex Corporation and US Airways Group, Inc. He is Trustee and Chairman of the Geraldine R. Dodge Foundation, a Trustee and Treasurer of All Kinds of Minds, a Trustee of Executive Service Corp., director of The International Research Foundation for Children's Eyecare, Inc. and a member of the National Council of the Aspen Music Festival and School.
+Mr. LeBuhn is a private investor and is a director of Cambrex Corporation.
+He is a Trustee and Chairman of the Geraldine R. Dodge Foundation, a Trustee of All Kinds of Minds, a Trustee of Executive Service Corp., and a trustee of the Aspen Music Festival and School and President of its National Council.